iliaamiri/elisa-ilia/docs/shutdown.md

 `shutdown -s` to **shutdown**

-**Note**: If you want to have a delay in shutdown or restart you can type your command with `shutdown /r -t 60`.
+**Note**: If you want to have a delay in shutdown or restart you can type your command `shutdown /r -t 60`.
 The `-t 60` is to tell the computer to restart in *60 seconds*.

 ![restart](https://i.imgur.com/EFtIJE4.jpg)